-Throughout campus, wall mounted and pump hand sanitizer dispensers will be located inside the main entrances of the buildings, outside the common area bathrooms and at other highly visible and frequented areas.
-Freestanding gallon pump dispensers will also be used in areas where flexibility and movement is necessary.
+Throughout campus, wall mounted and pump hand sanitizer dispensers are located inside of the main entrances of the buildings, outside of common area bathrooms, and at other highly visible and frequented areas.
+Freestanding gallon pump dispensers may also be used in areas where flexibility and movement is necessary.
 Additionally, paper towel dispensers have been installed in areas of need to assist with cleaning and disinfecting efforts.

 Building HVAC/Air Circulation

-Facilities Management will be implementing strategies for non-healthcare buildings recommended by the American Society of Heating, Refrigeration and Air-Conditioning Engineers (ASHRAE).
-ASHRAE is additionally the organization that SUNY used in their planning groups as guidance for recommendations.
-The specific strategies implemented by Facilities are based on risk assessments and scientific studies cited by ASHRAE.
+Facilities Management has implemented strategies for non-healthcare buildings recommended by the American Society of Heating, Refrigeration and Air-Conditioning Engineers (ASHRAE).
+ASHRAE is the organization that SUNY used in their planning groups as guidance for recommendations.
+The specific strategies implemented are based on risk assessments and scientific studies cited by ASHRAE.
 These building airflow strategies are designed to control and disrupt the transmission pathways of infectious aerosols.
 As per ASHRAE, “even the most robust HVAC system cannot control all airflows and completely prevent dissemination of an infectious aerosol or disease transmission by droplets or aerosols.”

-The following list of strategies for prevention and risk mitigation are part of an overall multi-tiered plan that also includes sanitizing, disinfecting, mask wearing, hand washing and social distancing:
+The following list of strategies for prevention and risk mitigation are part of an overall multi-tiered plan that includes sanitizing, disinfecting, mask wearing, and hand washing:

 - Increase outdoor air ventilation by opening outdoor air dampers to 100% as indoor and outdoor conditions permit.
 Rate of outdoor air brought into buildings will be increased based on outdoor air temperature and humidity levels.
 Percent of outdoor air will be increased based on the following parameters: 55 degrees, 40% - 60% relative humidity.
 The rate of outdoor air will gradually decrease as it falls outside of these parameters.